yousefelassal/quote-cron/README.md

 > Beauty is not in the face; beauty is a light in the heart.

 > One should train in deeds of merit—generosity, a balanced life, developing a loving mind—that yield long-lasting happiness.

+> Sports do not build character.
+They reveal it.